United States: Military

 The Pentagon, the headquarters of the U.S. Department of Defense in Arlington County, Virginia, is one of the world's largest office buildings with over 6.5 e6ft2 of floor space.

 The president is the commander-in-chief of the United States Armed Forces and appoints its leaders, the secretary of defense and the Joint Chiefs of Staff.
-The Department of Defense, which is headquartered at the Pentagon near Washington, D.C., administers five of the six service branches, which are made up of the U.S. Army, Marine Corps, Navy, Air Force, and Space Force.
+The Department of Defense, headquartered at the Pentagon near Washington, D.C., administers five of the six service branches, which are made up of the U.S. Army, Marine Corps, Navy, Air Force, and Space Force.
 The Coast Guard is administered by the Department of Homeland Security in peacetime and can be transferred to the Department of the Navy in wartime.
+Total strength of the entire military is about 1.3 million active duty with an additional 400,000 in reserve.

-The United States spent $997 billion on its military in 2024, which is by far the largest amount of any country, making up 37% of global military spending and accounting for 3.4% of the country's GDP.
+The United States military is widely regarded as the most powerful and advanced in the world.
+The U.S. spent $954 billion on its military in 2025, which is by far the largest amount of any country, making up 33% of global military spending and accounting for 3.1% of the country's GDP.
 The U.S. possesses 42% of the world's nuclear weapons—the second-largest stockpile after that of Russia.
-The U.S. military is widely regarded as the most powerful and advanced in the world.

 The United States has the third-largest combined armed forces in the world, behind the Chinese People's Liberation Army and Indian Armed Forces.
-The U.S. military operates about 800 bases and facilities abroad, and maintains deployments greater than 100 active duty personnel in 25 foreign countries.
-The United States has engaged in over 400 military interventions since its founding in 1776, with over half of these occurring between 1950 and 2019 and 25% occurring in the post-Cold War era.
+In addition to the vast network of military bases on its soil, the U.S. maintains approximately 800 other bases and installations around the world, and it deploys greater than 100 active-duty personnel in each of 25 foreign countries.
+The United States has engaged in over 400 military interventions since its founding in 1776, with over half of these occurring between 1950 and 2019 and 25% occurring in the post–Cold War era.

 State defense forces (SDFs) are military units that operate under the sole authority of a state government.
 SDFs are authorized by state and federal law but are under the command of the state's governor.

-By contrast, a state's National Guard units are under the dual control of state and federal governments; such units can also become federalized entities, but SDFs cannot be federalized.
-A state's National Guard personnel can be federalized by the president under the National Defense Act Amendments of 1933, which created the Guard and provides for the integration of Army National Guard & Air National Guard units and personnel into the U.S. Army and (since 1947) the U.S. Air Force.
+By contrast, the 54 U.S. National Guard organizations (Note: One for each state, the District of Columbia, and the territories of Puerto Rico, Guam, and the U.S. Virgin Islands) fall under the dual control of state or territorial governments and the federal government; their units can also become federalized entities, but SDFs cannot be federalized.
+The National Guard personnel of a state or territory can be federalized by the president under the National Defense Act Amendments of 1933; this legislation created the Guard and provides for the integration of Army National Guard and Air National Guard units and personnel into the U.S. Army and (since 1947) the U.S. Air Force.
+The total number of National Guard members is about 430,000, while the estimated combined strength of SDFs is less than 10,000.